serreri-andrea/react-native-parosci/README.md

 ### Type of game
 - **Player versus IA:** means you can play against the computer.
-- **IA versus IA:** you can watch the computers playing together, Com 1 play randomly and Com 2 play on the difficult choosen before.
+- **IA versus IA:** you can watch the computers playing together, Com 1 play randomly and Com 2 play on the difficulty choosen before.

 ### Difficulty level
 - **Easy mode:** the computer play randomly (might not be that easy)